 - Bad smell

 Leaving a dirty mattress into storage will result in getting it out in an even worse condition and likely unusable.
-So it's incredibly important to clean your mattress.
+So it's incredibly important to clean your mattress or, the least, use a mattress encasement against bed bug infestations.

-When it comes to wrapping the mattress with something, make sure you do a good research and buy the right mattress bag.
-What you need to find is a plastic mattress covers for storage but as a professional removals and storage company, we advise you on investing in a quality bag.
+When it comes to wrapping the mattress with something, make sure you do excellent research and buy the right mattress bag.
+You need to find plastic mattress covers for storage, but as a professional removals and storage company, we advise you on investing in a quality bag.

 Find a light and breathable plastic cover for both the mattress and for the other parts of the bed- the frame, the headboard, etc. Yes, wrap them in a bag as well.
 Or at least cover them with a blanket.